 You know them.

-You Have them.
+You have them.

 First of all, how do they come about?

 - Well they can hit us out of nowhere.
 We can be sailing along and wham, everything is harder because well, it just is.
+We can blame hormones, circumstance, the full moon or maybe it was just something that needed to shift and come out.

-- Something may have gone wrong, a spanner in the works so to speak which has resulted in the 'domino effect' where everything just seems to collapse around us.
+- Something may have gone wrong, a spanner in the works so to speak which has resulted in the 'domino effect', where everything just seems to collapse around us.

 However often they hit you, they will remain a part of life and how we deal with them makes all the difference.